-Applications to full-time and part-time postgraduate courses are made through the University's online application system.
+Applications to full-time and part-time postgraduate courses are made through the University's course finder and application system.

 If you are applying for the first time please create an account

-If you are a returning user you can check the progress of your application or make a new application by entering your login ID and pin details
+If you are a returning user you can check the progress of your application or make a new application by entering your login details

 There are a range of awards and qualifications on offer at Ulster University.